Home

 The house of Chappe family from 18h century

-The house of Chappe family from 18h century, Nr.
+The house of the Chappe family from the 18th century, Nr.
 1 Rue Claude Chappe, Brûlon, Pays de la Loire, France (a postcard from around 1900)

 Although not a baron himself, Ignace Chappe was clearly still a man of influence.
 He worked initially as Avocat en Parlement, then received important appointments like Contrôleur Général du Roi au Département de Laval and Directeur des Domaines du Roi in Rouen.
 Ignace Chappe married on 18 February 1762, to Marie-Renée De Vernay de Vert in Brûlon.